ecattez/adminsys-da2i-final/README.md

 ;
 ;@      IN      NS      localhost.
 ;1.0.0  IN      PTR     localhost.
-        IN      NS      server.
+        IN      NS      serveur.
 2       IN      PTR     gateway.da2i.org.
-10      IN      PTR     server.da2i.org.
+10      IN      PTR     serveur.da2i.org.
 20      IN      PTR     debian.da2i.org.
 30      IN      PTR     archlinux.da2i.org.
 40      IN      PTR     freebsd.da2i.org.